Iran flies vegetables to Qatar amid concerns of shortages

 In addition, three ships loaded with 350 tonnes of fruit and vegetables were also set to leave an Iranian port for Qatar, Tasnim quoted a local official as saying.
 The port of Dayyer is Iran's closest port to Qatar.

-Qatar, a small peninsular nation of 2.5 million people, was importing 80 per cent of its food requirements from bigger Gulf Arab neighbours before they cut ties with it.
+The small peninsular nation of 2.5 million people was importing 80 per cent of its food requirements from bigger Gulf neighbours before they cut ties with it.

 Iran, long at odds with Saudi Arabia and a behind-the-scenes target of the move, has called for the sides to overcome their differences.